SEIfeoluwa/u4_lesson_vue_APIs/README.md

 )
 ```

-Finally we'll set the `current` property from the response to the `currentWeather` state:
+Finally, we'll set the `current` property from the response to the `currentWeather` state:

 ```js
 this.currentWeather = res.data.current